Share this:

 513-400-8624

-Nostalgia is an intimate lounge inspired by Cincinnati’s rich musical culture and gathering places of the past.
-A Black-owned jazz club often offers rhythm and blues, blue notes, instrumentals, improvisation, and the sounds of big bands!
+Nostalgia is an intimate lounge inspired by Cincinnati’s rich musical heritage and the city’s historic gathering places of the past.
+A Black-owned jazz club often offers rhythm and blues, instrumentals, improvisation, and the sounds of big bands.

 Related Article: Things to do in Black Cincinnati this week